 In the spring of 1973, I found myself back in the Baltimore area for a few months, and I reconnected again with my main former high school girlfriend.
 She was going to school at Essex Community College, and drove…you guessed it.
 It was identical to this one except it was a base Falcon, not as lavishly trimmed as this Futura.

-On the three-day Easter weekend we decided to go visit her older sister who, lived in Manhattan.
+On the three-day Easter weekend we decided to go visit her older sister who lived in Manhattan.
 And for reasons unknown to me at the moment, we took her Falcon instead of my ’63 Corvair Monza 4-speed.
 I drove, of course.
 And we decided to not drive on any freeways, which was a thing I had at the time, taking only two lane highways and country roads.
 Well, that ended up to be a rather long and tedious drive, and not just because the old highways in New Jersey were a lot busier than I had expected.
 Something to do with her Falcon.

-The 170 bleated like a lamb at slaughter, from my endless full-throttle efforts to gain some speed.
+The 170 bleated like a lamb at slaughter from my endless full-throttle efforts to gain some speed.
 I’m not sure exactly what routes we took, but it was through Northern Maryland, Eastern Pennsylvania, and New Jersey.
 Much of the way was through hilly country.
-I can hear that Falcon six wailing away up the grades.
+I can still hear that Falcon six wailing away up the grades.
 It didn’t matter much if I pulled the selector into Low or left it in Drive; the result was mostly the same, except for the pitch of the engine.
 I was really missing my Corvair.

-Of course that was only half the story, as the Falcon’s steering was as sloppy as Joes, and the handling, such as it was, on the little 13″ bias ply tires, made it the most un-fun driving trip I’ve pretty much ever had.
+Of course that was only half the story, as the Falcon’s steering was as sloppy as Joes, and the handling, such as it was on the little 13″ bias ply tires, made it the most un-fun driving trip I’ve pretty much ever had.
 I’m one of those guys who’s pretty open minded about cars’ limitations, and I’ve had plenty of fun in slower cars, like in my dad’s ’68 Dart with the 170 inch slant six and three speed manual on the winding back roads of Baltimore County.
 But that felt like a rocket compared to the Falcon.
 It was a genuine dog.
 More like a slug.
 No fun at all, no matter how hard I tried.
 I just gave up and resigned myself to my fate.

 Frankly, I made a mistake to take all those back roads.
 By the time we hit the endless exurbs in New Jersey on Good Friday afternoon, traffic was terrible.
 It became a slog.
 And it reminded me why I lived in Iowa; I’d forgotten how bad traffic can be.
 My back ached from that slab of a seat.
 I was not in a good mood.
 No wonder I have such negative associations of this Falcon.